callstack/react-native-slider/README.md

 `pod install`

+and link the native code for android

+`react-native link @react-native-community/slider`

 ## React Native Compatibility
 To use this library you need to ensure you are using the correct version of React Native.